 - Archive and compress your old WordPress installation at the current host before you proceed for quicker results.
 Contact your current host for instructions on how to do this.

-Step three – Creating a hostname and database in your DreamHost panel
+Step 3 — Creating a hostname and database in your DreamHost panel

 If you have not pointed your DNS to DreamHost yet, you must create a temporary hostname to connect to your database.
 View the following article for details:

-Transfer your WordPress files you’ve backed up to your new DreamHost account.
+Transfer the WordPress files you’ve backed up to your new DreamHost account.
+These files go in the site's website directory, typically

 - Import your web files using the following article: